-Polenergia's values:

-- Passion we act with determination and commitment - Accountability we fulfil our obligations in a transparent and reliable manner - Leadership we set new standards for Polenergia and its stakeholders - Self-improvement we care about the highest quality of Polenergia's activities - Ambition we always set the bar high
+- POLENERGIA'S VALUES: The main whistleblowing channel is the platform available Passion - we act with determination and commitment at: polenergia.zglaszam.to.
+The system guarantees Accountability - we fulfil our obligations in security, confidentiality of reports and protection of a transparent and reliable manner the whistleblower's identity. - Leadership we set new standards for Polenergia and its stakeholders - There is an alternative reporting procedure, if the report Self-improvement - we care about the highest quality concerns any of the persons involved in the process of dealing with Reports (e.g. the Compliance Officer), of Polenergia's activities Ambition - we always set the bar high the Platform enables noting this fact on the form.
+In such a case, the report is automatically forwarded to the Director At Polenergia Group, the employees most exposed of the Legal and Transaction Department and is to corruption or bribery activities are those who are in subsequently examined by objective and independent direct contact with the customer, the salespeople working persons appointed by the latter.
+The Director of Legal at Polenergia Fotowoltaika and the project development Department also replaces the Compliance Officer in the event of other objective obstacles that prevent him/her and construction managers who are engaged in dialogue with local authorities.
+They act in accordance from investigating the report in question.

-At Polenergia Group, the employees most exposed to corruption or bribery activities are those who are in direct contact with the customer, the salespeople working at Polenergia Fotowoltaika and the project development and construction managers who are engaged in dialogue with local authorities.
-They act in accordance with the Polenergia Group's Business Partner Code, which clearly sets out the issues concerning transparent collaboration with the aforementioned groups.
+with the Polenergia Group's Business Partner Code, which clearly sets out the issues concerning transparent collaboration with the aforementioned groups.

-Whistleblowing system
+WHISTLEBLOWING SYSTEM